Blockchain without mystery

 Blockchain technology secures digital records and underpins diverse applications, from finance (like Bitcoin) to business operations, emphasizing transparency and security in multi-party transactions.

-“Blocks” otherwise known as a list of digital records are secured by cryptography creating a ledger of transactions, once verified the record enters the chain and cannot be changed.
-Leading players in the world of blockchain are the likes of IBM, Microsoft, and Intel although there are many other high profile companies with an ever-expanding interest in the technology.
+“Blocks”, otherwise known as a list of digital records, are secured by cryptography, creating a ledger of transactions; once verified, the record enters the chain and cannot be changed.
+Leading players in the blockchain world are the likes of IBM, Microsoft, and Intel, although there are many other high-profile companies with an ever-expanding interest in the technology.

 Blockchain is an ever-popular technology that has become the infrastructure for many applications in the world of finance, the most famous example being “bitcoin”.
 However, blockchain has many other, arguably more important, applications in the world of business.

 When multiple parties require a common record, use blockchain technology

 Applications of blockchain in finance range from new forms of clearing and settlement to supply chain finance.
 The company Everledger, for example, uses blockchain to guarantee the provenance of diamonds.
 Not only explicitly relegated to finance, blockchain also has other applications in business, such as data storage and potentially even helping build customer-business relations if transparency is a fundamental part of the relationship.
 The National Health Service (NHS) uses a form of blockchain technology for its databases and record-keeping.
 However, it is essential to remember that leading industry experts have clarified that blockchain is best used when multiple parties require a common record, which would include applications such as insurance or voting where the internet plays a significant role.